ozanoguz/fgt-oci-hol/readme.md

 <img src=https://github.com/ozanoguz/fgt-oci-hol/blob/main/images/08.stacks_04.jpg width="400"/>

 On next page, you should define a *PREFIX* for your deployment.
-Each group will use a different student-id, so we can easily find specific resources per study group.
+Each group will use a different student-id and compartment, so we can easily find specific resources per study group.
 This step is mandatory.
 After this, you can click *Next* on below left and then *Create*.

 <img src=https://github.com/ozanoguz/fgt-oci-hol/blob/main/images/06.stacks_02.jpg width="200"/>